-- Films or other images (whether hard copy or digital) must be provided for all examinations except where it has been agreed and documented that this practice is unnecessary. - Films and records must be kept in accordance with agreed local policy and to comply with

-- statutory requirements. - Particular attention must be given to insurance, indemnity, public liability and data protection.
+- Images (whether hard copy or digital) must be provided for all examinations except where it has been agreed and documented that this practice is unnecessary. - Images and records must be kept in accordance with agreed local policy and to comply with statutory requirements. - Particular attention must be given to insurance, indemnity, public liability and data protection.

-10.3 Referrals
+12.3 Referrals

 Independent practitioners may only accept requests for examinations involving ionising radiation from Registered Health Care Practitioners (ie they must be registered under a statutory regulatory body in the UK).
-Requests must be properly authorised in accordance with established criteria, national guidelines and evidence based practice and the examination requested must be of benefit to the patient.
-The request must contain sufficient clinical information to justify the examination.
+Requests must be properly authorised in accordance with established criteria, national guidelines and evidence based practice and the examination requested must be of benefit to the patient.24 The request must contain sufficient clinical information to justify the examination and the lonising Radiation Regulations and its amendments followed.
 Independent practitioners may carry out alternative or additional examinations where, in their professional judgement, these are appropriate to the patient's condition.

-Independent practitioners may, however, accept self-referrals for relevant examinations where this is allowable.
-It must be noted that there is no mechanism for self-referral under the IR(ME)R 2000/2006 legislation.
-The SCoR has published advice relating to self- referrals.
-Further advice relating to ultrasound examinations can be found in the SCoR document: 'Statement on Ultrasound Referrals and Professional Indemnity Insurance Arrangements' 19.
+Independent practitioners may, however, accept self-referrals for relevant examinations that do not involve ionising radiation; ultrasound examinations would be an example.
+It must be noted that there is no mechanism for self-referral under the Ionising Radiation regulations and subsequent amendments.
+SCoR advice on self-referrals was published in 2010 and is available from the document library.24